uikit/uikit-site/docs/pages/grid.md

 ## Usage

 To create the grid container, add the `uk-grid` attribute to a `<div>` element.
 There's no need to add a class.
 Add child `<div>` elements to create the cells.
 By default, all grid cells are stacked.
 To place them side by side, add one of the classes from the [Width component](width.md).
+Using `uk-child-width-expand` will automatically layout any number of items with equal width.

 ```html
 <div uk-grid>